 Of course, using bacon grease for cooking can also add that extra deliciousness to anything:

-- Eggs – Cook your eggs in melted bacon grease instead of using cooking oils
+- Eggs: Cook your eggs in melted bacon grease instead of cooking oils.

-- Fried potatoes – simmer you sliced potatoes in hot grease in a pan over an open fire
+- Fried potatoes: Simmer your sliced potatoes in hot grease in a pan over an open fire.

-- Grilled cheese – fry your cheese sandwich in hot bacon grease, melts into the bread, and infuses with the cheese!
+- Grilled cheese: Fry your cheese sandwich in hot bacon grease!
+It melts into the bread and infuses the cheese.

-- How about coating your cold skillet with bacon grease and popping it in the oven for a few hours?
+- Seasoning a cast iron pan: How about coating your cold skillet with bacon grease and popping it in the oven for a few hours?
 Repeat often, draining off the excess, and every time you use the skillet, that delicious bacon flavor will come through!

-Bacon grease, although absolutely delicious, does not have an indefinite shelf life and will not last forever!
+Bacon grease, although delicious, does not have an indefinite shelf life and will not last forever!

-It does have many uses, and even though we have only listed a few in this article, with a bit of imagination and planning, your left-over bacon grease can be enjoyed for many years to come, either in your cooking or by being used for DIY projects around your homestead!
+It does have many uses.
+Even though we have only listed a few in this article, with a bit of imagination and planning, your leftover bacon grease can be enjoyed for many years, either in your cooking or by being used for DIY projects around your homestead!